ananos/ananos.uk/index.md

 <img class="profile-picture" src="gravatar.png">

 Hi!
-I am Anastassios Nanos and this is my personal web page.
-I'm an engineer, working on various levels of the systems software stack.
-In this space, you can find more information about what I'm up to and how to contact me.
+I am a systems engineer, working on various levels of the software stack.
+In this space, you can find more information about the projects I am currently working on and how to contact me.<br/>

 ---

-## Working on
+## Current projects

 <ul class="related-posts">